Busy but bored — one mum’s tale of entertaining young children

 Let Toys Be Toys

 My daughter is moving from the toddler room to the preschool room at her nursery this week.
 She’s getting so grown up!
 We’ve started to think about what we can get her for her third birthday next month.
 She ends up with a lot of her brother’s old toys, books and clothes so it’s tricky sometimes to find something new or different.
-Despite my attempts to keep my son’s toy selection fairly gender-neutral, invariably the gap in the hand-me-downs are the items that would traditionally be considered “for girls” – dolls, dresses, etc. I found an interesting article in Parentkind's Parent Power section that mentioned a campaign called Let Toys Be Toys.
+Despite my attempts to keep my son’s toy selection fairly gender-neutral, invariably the gap in the hand-me-downs are the items that would traditionally be considered “for girls” – dolls, dresses, etc. I found an interesting article that mentioned a campaign called Let Toys Be Toys.
 This award-winning campaign challenges gender stereo-typing of books and toys and asks toy and publishing industries to lift the limits on children’s interests by removing gender promotion and labelling.
 How fantastic!

 Most of the time we use streaming services to watch TV, but on the odd occasion we are watching a channel and see a commercial break I find the gender polarised promotion in most children’s toy adverts glaringly apparent.
 I read the Let Toys Be Toys Gift Guides and have gone on to purchase Fantastically Great Women Who Changed The World.
 It might be a book for my daughter to grow into (the recommended interest age is 6–9), but hey, I don’t want to put age limits on her interests either!
 Also, I’m hoping it will be a good book to read with both kids together.
 My son has just learnt all about Mary Anning at school and she is one of the women featured, so I know that would pique his interest.
 You never know, it might even feature in his next class “show and tell”!